Emerson Street Branch YMCA

 Founded in 1914, the Emerson Street Branch YMCA served as a beloved hub for social and civic life for Black Evanstonians for 60 years.

-In 1908, Rev. James Rayford Talley requested that Black youth be allowed to participate in the programs and services at the Evanston YMCA.
-After the request was denied by the Evanston Y’s white leadership, Talley convened a small group of community leaders and volunteers to organize activities for young Black men in Evanston.
-The group held these activities behind Tim Harland’s blacksmith shop off West Railroad (now Green Bay Road) and Foster Street.
+It was against this backdrop of exclusion that Rev. James Rayford Talley took action.
+In 1908, he petitioned the Evanston YMCA’s leadership to allow Black youth to participate in its programs.
+When his request was denied, Talley joined with other local leaders and volunteers to organize activities for young Black men.
+The gatherings first took place behind Tim Harland’s blacksmith shop off West Railroad (now Green Bay Road) and Foster Street.

 In 1929, the Emerson Street Branch YMCA was expanded, doubling the size of the original building and adding a new swimming pool that was dedicated to the memory of Dr. Dwight Harris, a longtime benefactor of the Emerson Street Y. The Emerson Street Y was the only location for short-term stays for Black men visiting in Evanston.
 Noted guests included Dr. Martin Luther King, Jr. By 1929, the Emerson Y expanded its housing program to include 19 dorm rooms with a total of 22 beds for Black men who were students at Northwestern University.
 Many Black male students lived in these rooms over the next several decades, until Northwestern desegregated its dormitories in the 1960s.